Dorny100/github-pages-with-jekyll/_posts/2021-07-24-my-first-blog-post.md

 ---
-title: "Welcome to my blog"
+title: "My Guitar History Over a LifeTIme"
 date: 2021-07-24
 ---
 I have always loved music, and wanted to learn piano from as early as I could remember.
 My parents could not afford to buy one, but generously bought me a classical guitar when I was 11 years old.
 This started my love for guitar.